MVallery/class-manager/README.md

 ![](/src/app-files/images/RMClass.png)

 # Motivation
-While working as an educator I often used an application called class dojo to track student behavior.
+While working as a teacher I often used an application called class dojo to track student behavior.
 There were many features I wish the application had to make it more useful such as a way to actually arrange students in a seating chart, or be able to give points and switch classes more easily.
 With class manager I aimed to create an application that would incorporate all these features into one.

 # Features
 * Create a class of students by inputting a class name, and a comma separated list of students to add to your class.